jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 128 Payment of disputed tax where competent objection lodged
 (1)
-(2) A taxpayer is not liable to pay— until the due date for payment of that deferrable tax.
+(2) A taxpayer is not liable to pay—until the due date for payment of that deferrable tax.
   (a) the deferrable tax relating to any tax in dispute; or (b) a shortfall penalty, where the penalty is payable in respect of any tax in dispute; or (c) the interest accruing under Part 7 on that deferrable tax or that shortfall penalty,—